-Commercial Auto insurance provides similar coverage options to Personal Auto insurance, but may provide higher coverage limits.
+Commercial Auto insurance provides similar coverage options as Personal Auto insurance but may provide higher coverage limits.
 Commercial Auto insurance also takes into account special circumstances of business operations such as multiple drivers, equipment used for loading or unloading, specialty equipment or machinery, and the liability of not only the driver but the business as well.

 Commercial Auto Insurance Coverage Types: